Donate

 Meetings of states parties

-Ireland participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Ireland participated in the first meeting of states parties to the TPNW in 2022.
 It hailed the meeting as “an important milestone” but expressed regret that it was taking place “at a dark moment for European and global security”.

 “Russia’s unjustifiable invasion of Ukraine, and its accompanying nuclear threats and rhetoric, illustrate starkly the urgency of our work towards a world free of nuclear weapons,” it said.
 “We cannot shy away from calling out those who threaten the use of nuclear weapons.”